BookStackApp/website/content/blog/2024/bookstack-release-v24-02.md

 (or drag and dropping the attachment into the editor) for a video will directly insert that as a video embed rather than a standard link:

-TODO - Embed preview/animation
+<video muted controls src="/images/2024/02/bookstack-video-attachment-drag-drop.mp4"></video>

+*Note: Stream support can depend on configured storage.
+When S3 storage is used, attachments will be streamed from BookStack to the user, but BookStack may still need to download the whole attachment file from the upstream storage system on request.*

 ### OIDC Authentication PKCE Support

-Proof Key for Code Exchange (PKCE) is a mechanism that can be added to the OAuth/OIDC authentication flow to help protect against a range of potential attacks via an extra layer of checks against the credentials gained and used by a client application like BookStack.
+Proof Key for Code Exchange (PKCE) is a mechanism that can be added to the OAuth/OIDC authentication flow to help protect against a range of potential attacks via an extra layer of checks upon the credentials gained & used by a client application like BookStack.

 In v24.02 we now support PKCE for the the OIDC authentication flow.
 This is active by default, and will be used on all OIDC login flows without any additional BookStack configuration needed.